 Read more of our latest news and events

 Gold-filled can last beautifully for many years.
 But we’ve found that the wrong chemicals, when left on the surface of your pieces, can cause the gold to darken more quickly than it should.
-There are chemicals in a lot of things (even you!), and it’s important to be aware of the factors that could potentially cause tarnishing.
+There are chemicals in a lot of things (even you!), and it’s important to be aware of the factors that can cause tarnishing.
 We’ve included a list below of some of the worst and most common factors that cause tarnish.

 Just don’t do it with jewelry on...it’s like a nasty chemical bath that will most likely party (in a bad way) with your gold.
 The chemicals used to kill bacteria in pools create a harsh environment for jewelry, and they’re even more concentrated in hot tubs.